 Which brings us to the question: given that the prospect of an expanded democratic peace is starting to hit some hard limits, how well does liberal democratic peace theory actually explain the peace that has existed among liberal democratic states?

-Although LDP theory is essentially taken as an empirical law in international relations, it has steadily picked up an increasing number of qualifications, making the theory far less interesting than first presented.
-As a sample, here are various renditions of the theory since its modern inception in the 1960s:
+Although LDP theory is taken as an empirical law in international relations, it has picked up a number of qualifications, making the theory far less interesting than first presented.
+Here are various renditions of the theory since its modern inception in the 1960s:

 Claim 1: liberal democracies go to war less than non-liberal democracies.

-Perhaps the most significant abandonment in the field has been the monadic hypothesis: that liberal democratic states are less likely to go to war compared to non-liberal democratic states.
+The most significant abandonment in the field has been of the monadic hypothesis: that liberal democratic states are less likely to go to war compared to non-liberal democratic states.
 Henry Farber and Joanne Gowa have convincingly shown that, statistically, democracies on average have the same probability of going to war as non-democracies.
-At this point, virtually no one holds the monadic hypothesis, because of repeated confirmation of this finding.
+At this point, no one holds the monadic hypothesis.

 Claim 2: no liberal democracy has fought another liberal democracy since 1816 (notably after 1812)